codedidit/codedidit/README.md

 - **Advanced Coding Agents:** Engineering prompts for tools like Copilot, Cursor Composer, and Windsurf Cascade.
 - **Rapid Development Challenges:** Building Chrome extensions in a day and turning them into income streams.
 - **LLM Customization:** Developing tailored solutions with models like Llama 2 for enhanced business and education use cases.
+- **Machine Learning Research:** Currently diving deep into the latest advancements in machine learning, focusing on natural language processing and reinforcement learning.
+My research aims to create innovative solutions that can be applied in various domains, including education and mental health.

 ---